godror/godror/doc/logging.md

 and resolve unnecessary database resource usage, or improper access.

 `ClientIdentifier`, `ClientInfo`, `Module`, `Action` and `DbOp` can be set on the session.
-The values can then be seen by the DBA in databaase views such as V$SESSION.
+The values can then be seen by the DBA in database views such as V$SESSION.
 For example to set `Module` and `Action` on the Context:

 ```go